dusan-tkac/documentation/structurizr/Documentation/FunctionalOverview.md

 It also shows which package outputs have been registered; if post-processing package has been created and what is it's status.

-It also shows which pot-processed outputs where loaded to database (or Model Outputs Storage).
+It also shows which pots-processed outputs where loaded to database (or Model Outputs Storage).

 <!--![Submission Progress - Search](Screenshots/SubmissionProgressDetails.png) -->
 ![Submission Progress - Search](https://raw.githubusercontent.com/dusan-tkac/documentation/master/structurizr/Documentation/Screenshots/SubmissionProgressDetails.png)